Share This Post:

 Look for agents with specific experience in your desired neighbourhood; a local expert goes a long way.
 But what does it actually mean when an agent says they are a neighbourhood specialist?
 Read our blog to find out.

-• Is the driveway private or mutual, and can both fit a car?
+• Is the driveway private or mutual, and can a vehicle actually fit comfortably?

-• Is there an existing garage, or realistic potential to build one?
+• Is there an existing garage, or is there realistic potential to build one given the lot configuration?

 • Condo versus freehold townhouse